 In addition, the Philippines has also been suffering from long-lasting internal armed conflicts, especially in the South of the country.
 In recent years ECHO brought essential aid to some 300 000 internally displaced persons on the island of Mindanao who had lost their homes due to the socio-political unrest.

-Since 1997, €40 million have been allocated to the Philippines in response to natural disasters and €21 million to assist the victims of armed conflicts.
-ECHO also funds projects to strengthen the response capacity of local communities to prepare for and protect themselves from natural disasters.
+Since 1997, the European Commission’s Humanitarian Aid and Civil Protection department ECHO has allocated €72.7 million to the Philippines in response to natural disasters, and €21 million to assist the victims of armed conflicts.
+It also funds projects to strengthen the response capacity of local communities to prepare for and protect themselves from catastrophes.